androportal/ABT/user/Recording_transations.rst

 * Enter ``Voucher code``, ``Voucher reference No.`` or edit the last reference No. and ``Narration``.

-* Press ``Save`` to save transaction and ``Reset`` to clear all fields.
+* Press ``Save`` to save transaction.

-* After saving transaction it resets all the fields automatically.
+After saving transaction it resets all the fields automatically.

-* You can change the voucher type if you want to make different voucher entries.
+You can change the voucher type if you want to make different voucher entries.

+Press ``Reset`` to clear all fields.

 Search/Edit/Clone/Delete Transaction
 ------------------------------------